albertan017/LLM4Decompile/ghidra/README.md

 print(f'pseudo function:\n{func}')# Note we only decompile one function, where the original file may contain multiple functions print(f'refined function:\n{c_func_decompile}')

 ```

 ## HumanEval-Decompile
-Data for the pseudo-code are stored in ``llm4decompile/decompile-eval/decompile-eval-executable-gcc-obj.json``, using JSON list format.
+Data for the pseudo-code are stored in ``llm4decompile/decompile-eval/decompile-eval-executable-gcc-ghidra.json``, using JSON list format.
 There are 164*4 (O0, O1, O2, O3) samples, each with five keys:

 *   ``task_id``: indicates the ID of the problem.
 *   ``type``: the optimization stage, is one of [O0, O1, O2, O3].
 *   ``c_func``: C solution for HumanEval problem.
 *   ``c_test``: C test assertions.
-*   ``ghidra_decompile``: Ghidra decompiled result.
+*   ``input_asm_prompt``: Ghidra decompiled result.

 Please check the [evaluation scripts](https://github.com/albertan017/LLM4Decompile/tree/main/evaluation).